h4775346/l2tp-manager/FIXES-SUMMARY.md

 2. **Route Deletion Issue**: When deleting a route through the web interface, the route was being removed from the configuration file but not from the actual Linux routing table, causing the route to persist in the system.

+3. **JavaScript Error**: Uncaught TypeError: Cannot read properties of null (reading 'addEventListener') occurring when elements don't exist on the page.

 ## Fixes Implemented

 ### 1. Enhanced CLI Tool (`l2tp-routectl`)

 Updated the `del_route` function in `/usr/local/sbin/l2tp-routectl` to:

-- Find the full route entry to extract gateway and device information
+- Find the full route entry to get gateway and device information
+- Extract gateway and device from the route entry
-- Attempt to delete the route from the actual Linux routing table using `ip route del` command
+- Try to delete from the actual routing table using `ip route del` command
-- Provide proper error handling and warnings when PPP interface is not found
-- Still remove the route from the configuration file as before
+- Remove route from file
+- Remove file if empty

 ### 2. PHP Backend Improvements